RM503/DataKind_Geospatial/samgeo_aws_ec2/README.md

 For the code to run properly, one requires raster tiles of a particular geographic region in the form of `GeoTIFF` files.
 We suggest that these rasters be stored in an AWS S3 bucket from which they can be retrieve inside an EC2 instance.

-Speaking of EC2 instance, since `segment-geospatial` is resource intensive, the instance should be one with GPU capabilities, the simplest one of which is the `g4dn.xlarge` instance.
+Speaking of EC2 instance, since `segment-geospatial` is resource intensive, the instance should be one with GPU capabilities, the simplest one of which is the `g4dn.xlarge` instance (or `g6.xlarge` for better performance).
 Furthermore, in order to keep the setup minimal, we recommend using a 'Deep Learning AMI' (DLAMI) which comes with CUDA preinstalled.

 ## Package installations